 backup-interface, which wraps this command-line tool.

-On platforms without a GUI available (e.g. Linux / FreeBSD server),
+On platforms without a desktop interface available (e.g. Linux / FreeBSD server), only the

 Device registration ¶

 Each Comet account can be used by multiple devices.
 This allows you to deduplicate backups from multiple accounts, since backups can be targeted to the same Storage Vault.